rfo909/CFT/README.md

 - collecting log files
 - manage services

-It is written in Java, and is in active use on Windows and Linux.
+CFT is written from scratch in Java, implementing a tokenizer and a custom recursive-descent parser, that creates a tree structure, which is then executed.

 ## Features